axemonkey/blog.clivemurray.com/src/posts/2025/font-hard.md

 date_published: 2025-12-11T12:00:00.000Z
 date: 2025-12-11T12:00:00.000Z
 date_updated: 2025-12-11T12:00:00.000Z
-tags: ['post', 'Web Stuff']
+tags: ['post', 'Web Stuff', 'Your Illustrious Host']
-excerpt: Lorem
+excerpt: Back in the dark ages, you had literally eight typefaces to choose from
-ghost_header_image: type-cascade.jpg
+unsplash_post_image: photo-1610454059909-f9a5a6eb4e58
-header_image_caption: Lorem
+header_image_caption: Photo by <a href="https://unsplash.com/@brett_jordan?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Brett Jordan</a> on <a href="https://unsplash.com/photos/black-white-and-red-textile-M9NVqELEtHU?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>
 ---

 I have been making stuff on the web for thousands of years, and that is a cast-iron *fact*.